polosson/Plantt/README.md

 Note: for the events interactions to be effective, they must be processed in callbacks defined in controller, using Plantt's custom DOM events.
 See `js/example.js` for examples use-cases, but you can make anything you want in your own controller!

+### Known limitations

+ - Only one scheduler per web page.
+Else, strange behaviour will happen (duplicates when adding events for instance)
+ - Events stacking (Y axis) is limited to a defined number of lines (but it's a scope setting that can be modified in controller)
+ - In hourly mode, if event's start or end hour are outside the day's limits (before first hour of day or after end hour of day), they go beyond and are displayed on previous (or next) day.
+ - In houlry mode again, when you grab an event which ends after the last displayed day, its end date will be truncated (same for start date if over the first displayed day).

 ## Installation